Selecting a Fabric

 Panels being used as a tackable surface should be faced with a fabric constructed with a plain weave from durable fibers like polyester and should have self-healing characteristics.
 Satin weaves are not recommended.

 Some light colored or lightweight fabrics may be visually transparent in certain lighting conditions.
 They diminish visual appeal by allowing the panel components to be seen.
-When selected, these fabrics will require the installation of a liner fabric which will increase the installation costs.
+When selected, these fabrics will require a liner fabric and increase installation costs.

 Knit backings and lightweight acrylic backings can be used with success but acoustical performance may be diminished.
 Paper backed fabrics do not work.